If you ever had a birthday in Xi’an…

 I think we got a pretty good feel today of what it’s like to conduct business internationally.
 Our wake up call was at 4 am, so that we could be on the bus by 5 am to be at the airport at 6 am to take the 2 ½ hour flight to Bangalore to take a 1+ hour bus ride to Infosys for a tour of the facility and a presentation on the nature of the IT industry in the heartland of the IT industry in India….just like real business people do.

 The Infosys campus is one of those “islands of excellence in a sea of chaos” that one reads about in India.
 Going through security, one enters a campus that now contains 50 buildings, with 25,000 young people (the average age is 26, and the standard deviation appears to be +/- 2).
-Well-educated and better trained employees (the company hires around 25,000 a year, and offers training for 13,000 at a time on the 100 acre Mysore campus).
+The company hires around 25,000 well-educated employees a year, and offers training for 13,000 at a time on the 100 acre Mysore campus)

 Although there are 140,000 employees in 64 countries, the bulk of the top-end work, I believe, is done in Mysore.
 Though Infosys started in Business Process Outsourcing (it used to be call center), it has, like many of the Indian backroom companies, moved up the value chain.
 The man who spoke to us is part of a project team working with Boeing to develop lighter and fuel-efficient airplanes.